honiecraft/Ecommerce-Sale-and-Traffic-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/0c9110ca-42e2-4ead-9ab9-e4c3b9cddbc8)
 </details>

+___

-### :black_nib: 7.
-Products purchased by specific customers
+### 7. Products purchased by specific customers
+**Segmenting customers** based on their **purchase history** is a powerful way for businesses to improve their marketing and customer retention strategies.

-Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017.
-Output should show product name and the quantity
+:black_nib: Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017.
+Output should show product name and the quantity.
 <details>
 <summary>Click to expand query!</summary>